-Name of person relates: to whom concern Mr Z Role of person to whom concern relates: 1:1 TA Date & time Summary of what has happened, including the actions that Records Recorded by 6 th September 2021 at 10.55am Mrs A spoke to me at break time to say that Mr Z had taken a photo of a child on his own mobile phone.
-The child had done a good piece of work, and asked Mr Z to take a picture of her holding her work to share with her dad.
-I asked Mrs A to complete an adult concern form, and have emailed Mr Z and his line manager to meet with me at 3.30 to investigate this further.
-IW, Headteacher
+Name of person trelates: to whom concern Mr Z Role of person to whom con relates: cern 1:1 TA Date & time Summary of what has happened, including the actions that have been taken Records Recorded by 6 th September 2021 at 10.55am mobile phone.
+The her holding her wor I asked Mrs A to o none.
+The child had done a good piece of work, and asked Mr Z to take a picture of a her work to share with her dad.
+Mrs. A to complete an adult concern form, and have emailed Mr. Z and his line. by Mrs A IW, Headteacher